erickrr-bd/Inv-Alert/README.md

 - In the Telegram message, a txt file is attached with the list of hosts.

 ## Inv-Alert-Tool
-Telk-Alert graphical tool that allows the user to define the configuration and alert rules that will be used for the operation of the application.
-These data are saved in files with the extension yaml.
+Application that allows the configuration of Inv-Alert, as well as the management of inventories through a graphical interface.

 Characteristics:
-- Allows you to create and modify the Telk-Alert connection settings.
+- Allows you to create and modify the Inv-Alert connection settings.
-- Allows you to create, modify and delete alert rules.
+- Allows you to create, modify and delete inventories.
 - Encrypts sensitive data such as passwords so that they are not stored in plain text.
-- Allows you to start, restart, stop and get the status of the Telk-Alert service.
-- Allows you to create and modify the Telk-Alert-Agent configuration.
-- Allows you to start, restart, stop and get the status of the Telk-Alert-Agent service.
+- Allows you to start, restart, stop and get the status of the Inv-Alert service.

-## Telk-Alert-Agent
-Telk-Alert auxiliary tool that allows to validate the status of the Telk-Alert service and send an alert.

-Characteristics:
-- Validate the Telk-Alert service at two configurable hours of the day.
-- Send the status of the Telk-Alert service to a Telegram channel.

 # Requirements
 - CentOS 8 (So far it has only been tested in this version)